Loan Repayment

 Exit Counseling

-Students who are unable to attend one of the group sessions can complete this requirement online at borrower.ecsi.net.
+Students can complete this requirement online at heartland.ecsi.net.
 Since the Loan Exit Interview is both an institutional and federal requirement, a hold will be placed on the student's account until the Loan Exit Interview is completed.

 For further information about the Loan Exit Interview process, please contact the Office of Student Loan Collections at (937) 775-5666.